mfruzan/VBS-ML-Genomic-Prediction/README.md

 class SBP_layer in model.py is the main code for selection.
 In the SBP_layer, where self.mask==0, the corresponding marker can be deleted .

+Output of each split is written in a folder called run_output under that split.
+Yield observation vs prediction for test lines is written in a tab-separeted text file called predictions.txt.

 ## Naive-ML folder

 This code is used for yield prediction using all markers.
 To run python code: